Victim Number 8

 Victim Number 8 (La víctima número 8) is a Spanish conspiracy thriller television series created by Sara Antuña and Marc Cistaré that originally aired on ETB 2 and Telemadrid from October 10 to November 28, 2018.
 It stars César Mateo, María de Nati, and Verónika Moral.

 Premise

-Loosely inspired on the August 2017 Barcelona attacks, the plot revolves around a jihadi bombing in the Old Town of Bilbao with seven casualties and several more wounded, and the police investigation trying to catch those responsible for the killing.
+Loosely inspired on the August 2017 Barcelona attacks, the plot revolves around a jihadi attack in the Old Town of Bilbao with seven casualties and several more wounded, and the police investigation trying to catch those responsible for the killing.

 Cast

 Several EITB and Telemadrid journalists make cameo appearances as themselves.

 Production and release

 It was co-produced by Mediapro (via its production companies K2000 and Globomedia), ETB and Telemadrid.
 Alejandro Bazzano was the director of the series.

 Victim Number 8 premiered in Spain on October 10, 2018, simultaneously on ETB 2 and Telemadrid.
 The series was released worldwide on Netflix on August 16, 2019.